Here's how to make Optimized Storage on the Mac work best for you

 How to stop using iCloud Photo Library on the Mac

 For some, the Photo library is the biggest space hog in iCloud.
-It is incredibly convenient to store your pictures in the cloud and be able to access them from any device without having to use up hard drive space (or in the case of the iPhone and iPad, device storage space), but it is also a burden on your iCloud storage limit.
+It is incredibly convenient to store your pictures in the cloud and be able to access them from any device without having to use up hard drive space (or, in the case of the iPhone and iPad, device storage space).
+Still, it is also a burden on your iCloud storage limit.
 You can turn off iCloud Photo Library on all of your devices, which is inconvenient but frees up a lot of space in iCloud.

 - Click the Apple icon in the upper left corner of your Mac's screen.

-Select System Preferences from the drop down menu.
+Select System Preferences from the drop-down menu.

 - Click on Apple ID.